 - Challenging decisions about national health service funding for care and the failure to provide funding under Section 117 of the Mental Health Act 1983 where appropriate

 - Accessing specialist medical treatment including lifesaving treatment

 Proceedings in the inherent jurisdiction of the High Court

 Lauren accepts instructions from litigation friends, advocates, RPRs as well as family members and other interested parties.
 Lauren is a member of the Law Society’s mental capacity accreditation scheme, meaning she can act as an accredited legal representative.

-In 2018, Lauren was recognised for her achievements and specialism in this area when she was awarded the Solicitor of the Year accolade at the Nottinghamshire Annual Awards Dinner and later on in the year was crowned Junior Lawyer of the Year at the national Law Society Excellence Awards.
+In 2018, Lauren was recognised for her achievements and expertise in this area when she was awarded the Solicitor of the Year accolade at the Nottinghamshire Law Society Annual Awards Dinner and later on in the year was crowned Junior Lawyer of the Year at the national Law Society Excellence Awards.

-Lauren is an active member of Nottinghamshire Law Society and is the co-chair of the Equality and Diversity Committee.
-She is also the Nottingham Representative for the East Midlands contingent of the Court of Protection Practitioners’ Association.
-Further, and most recently, in September 2020, Lauren was appointed to the national Law Society’s Mental Health and Disability Committee.
+Lauren is an active member of the Nottinghamshire Law Society and is the current Vice President as well as co-chair of the Equality and Diversity Committee.
+In September 2020, Lauren was appointed to the national Law Society’s Mental Health and Disability Committee.